AviatrixSystems/aviatrix-new-relic/README.md

 ## Integration details

-The Aviatrix to n New Relic integration uses [Flex](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/flex-integration-tool-build-your-own-integration/) to pull metrics from the CoPilot API.
+The Aviatrix to New Relic integration uses [Flex](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/flex-integration-tool-build-your-own-integration/) to pull metrics from the CoPilot API.
 Flex uses the [New Relic Infrastructure Agent](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/get-started/install-infrastructure-agent/) to push the data to NR [jq](https://jqlang.github.io/jq/) is also required for the agent to parse the incoming json.

 This repository uses docker to bundle these 3 components to produce the suitable runtime environment.